3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 Memory  : 4078M   1434 MB/s  --->   Memory  : 4078M   1992 MB/s  (~39% change)
 ```

-The lowest gain from CPB is 40%, which is quite significant.
+The lowest performance gain from CPB is 40%, which is quite significant.

 Raw memory dd: